splicebox/Alubaster/README.md

 Detection of novel *Alu* exonization events from RNA-seq data

 Described in:

   Florea L, Payer L, Antonescu C, Yang G and Burns K. (2021) Detection of Alu exonization events in human frontal cortex from RNA-seq data, *Submitted*.

-Supplementary data described in the article can be found in the '[alubaster_paper](https://github.com/splicebox/ALubaster/tree/master/alubaster_paper)' directory.
+Supplementary data described in the article can be found [here](http://ccb.jhu.edu/software/Alubaster/data/).

 ```
 Copyright (C) 2018-2021 and GNU GPL v3.0 by Liliana Florea, Lindsay Payer